 Open-source digital asset management tools or DAM programs are a software solution that allows you to store, operate, track, and share your digital assets in a single place.
 This type of apps is usually cloud-based and has certain functions depending on the type of assets you’re working with.
-It is an ideal solution for creatives, who want their files being manageable while they are stored safely.
+It is an ideal solution for creatives, who want their digital files to be manageable while they are stored safely.

 According to Globe New Wire, the size of the DAM market has been rapidly growing in recent years and showcased a share of $1.24 billion in 2018.
 This number is believed to grow fivefold to $6.9 billion in 2024.
 This is an amazing rate which could signify only one thing: I am not the only one who needs my data backed up!

 Seriously, though, why would businesses show such a great interest in DAM?
-It’s, basically, the same thing I’ve been talking about from the very beginning: it’s safer this way, your files are more organized this way, and so on and so forth.
+It’s, basically, the same thing I’ve been talking about from the very beginning: it’s safer this way, your creative files are more organized this way, and so on and so forth.
 It makes you work with them easier, faster, and more efficient.
 As a result, companies can save significant amounts of time and money, not to mention the number of nerve cells.
 And you’re definitely gonna need these if you’re working in design industry because there are many digital asset management software benefits.

 №1: Everything at the same place

-With all the graphical files at the same place, it is easier to manage them.
-You do not have to look for the correct New Folder (23) on your computer where you could possibly put the original file – the system works in a way that necessitates you to have your assets organized.
+With all the graphical files in the same place, it is easier to manage them.
+You do not have to look for the correct New Folder (23) on your computer where you could possibly put the original file – the system works in a way that necessitates you to have your digital media assets organized.
 With all the metadata, you can easily filter out and search for whatever you need within the needed project and never lose a file again.
 Helps a lot if you have a big workplace community or international employees.

 №2: Branding consistency